ROCm/hipBLAS/docs/functions.rst

 HIPBLAS_V2 and Deprecations
 ===========================

+.. _HIPBLAS_V2_DEP:

 As of hipBLAS version 2.0.0, hipblasDatatype_t is deprecated, along with all functions which use this type.
 In a future release, all uses of hipblasDatatype_t will be replaced by hipDataType.
 See the hipblasGemmEx documentation for a small exception where hipblasComputeType_t replaces hipblasDatatype_t for the computeType parameter.

+hipblasComplex and hipblasDoubleComplex are also deprecated.
+In a future release, all uses of these types will be replaced with their HIP counterparts: hipComplex and hipDoubleComplex.

-While hipblasDatatype_t is deprecated, users may use the compiler define or inline #define HIPBLAS_V2 before including the header file <hipblas.h> to access the updated API.
+While hipblasDatatype_t, ``hipComplex``, and ``hipDoubleComplex`` are deprecated, users may use the compiler define or inline #define HIPBLAS_V2 before including the header file <hipblas.h> to access the updated API.
 In a future release, this define will no longer be needed and deprecated functions will be removed, leaving the updated interface.
-Please see the documentation for the following functions to see the new interfaces: hipblasTrsmEx, hipblasGemmEx, hipblasAxpyEx, hipblasDot(c)Ex, hipblasNrm2Ex, hipblasRotEx, hipblasScalEx, and all batched and strided-batched variants.
+Please see the documentation for the following functions to see the new interfaces using hipDataType: hipblasTrsmEx, hipblasGemmEx, hipblasAxpyEx, hipblasDot(c)Ex, hipblasNrm2Ex, hipblasRotEx, hipblasScalEx, and all batched and strided-batched variants.

 bfloat 16 Datatype